 Fake Opals: What You Need to Know When Shopping Online

-The misleading statements online surrounding ‘Australia’s National Gemstone’ is incredibly disheartening for reputable opals jewellers and those in the opal industry, as real and honest information is pushed aside in favour of myths and old (and frankly quite frustrating) wives tales.
+The misleading statements online surrounding ‘Australia’s National Gemstone’ are incredibly disheartening for reputable opals jewellers and those in the opal industry, as real and honest information is pushed aside in favour of myths and old (and frankly quite frustrating) wives' tales.
 This has led to an overwhelming uncertainty in the realm of purchasing opals, with so many questions to overwhelm those who wish to own their own ‘curated rainbow’.

 “What are synthetic opals?”